 David McNeill is the Japan correspondent for The Independent and other publications, including The Irish Times, The Economist and The Chronicle of Higher Education.
 He covered the nuclear disaster for all three publications, has been to Fukushima ten times since 11 March 2011, and has written the book Strong in the Rain (with Lucy Birmingham) about the disasters.
-He is an Asia-Pacific Journal coordinator.
+He is an Asia-Pacific Journal editor.

 David McNeill, BA, MA (N. Ireland), PhD (Scotland), PGCLTHE (England).
 Journalist and Lecturer (part-time) Faculty of Liberal Arts, Sophia University Tokyo.

 Since coming to Japan in 2000, I've switched career emphasis from academia to journalism, though I continue to teach part-time.
 In addition to my Sophia work, I'm currently the Japan/Korea correspondent for the Chronicle of Higher Education and a regular contributor to the Irish Times, Independent and Japan Times newspapers.
 My work has also appeared in Newsweek, New Scientist, The Face, New Statesman, South China Morning Post and the International Herald Tribune, The Chicago Tribune, on the BBC, RTE and CBC and in many other outlets.
 I'm a board member of the Foreign Correspondents' Club of Japan and chair of The Foreign Press in Japan.